• Skip to primary navigation

 Where to Stay for Your Nara Itinerary

 If you are planning to stay the night in Nara we recommend staying close to Kintetsu Nara Station for ease of transportation.
-We stayed at the Smile Hotel Nara and while the location was great and the hotel itself was just okay.
+We stayed at the Smile Hotel Nara and while the location was great the hotel itself was just okay.

 We found the room to be one of the smallest we stayed in during our three-month Japan trip which wouldn’t have been a huge issue for us normally but what topped it off was the lack of air conditioning (mind you it was summer) and the bed and pillows were very uncomfortable.
 Instead, we would recommend staying at one of the following options based on reviews.